 (k) the Associate Professor, Health Promotion Evaluation Unit or nominee; and

-(l) a Dean or Faculty Manager appointed by the Senior Deputy Vice-Chancellor.
+(l) a Dean or School Manager appointed by the Senior Deputy Vice-Chancellor.

 4. The term of office of the member appointed under 3(l) is two years.